Green Chemistry in Synthesis – The 12 Principles

 Inherently Safer Chemistry for Accident Prevention

 While there are inherent dangers that come with working in a chemistry lab, safety practices have improved considerably in the last few decades.
 With better hazard identification and detection technology, we have a better idea of both the short and long term effects of dangerous chemicals.
-Despite these advances, the best way to completely prevent accidents from occurring is by elimination said hazards.
+Despite these advances, the best way to completely prevent accidents from occurring is by eliminating said hazards.
 In the future, our goal should be to remove entirely the chemicals or processes that present serious hazards, so that laboratories and production sites are inherently safe places to operate in.

 Though the 12 principles of green chemistry provide a good starting point, many newer reactions do not offer this sort of flexibility of optimization just yet.
 In a laboratory setting, one might be able to get away with certain chemical reactions that might not be considered ‘green’.
 The smaller scales are more forgiving, both in terms of safety as well as sustainability.
 However, as seen in the examples above, it can be a different matter in an industrial or manufacturing setting.